I frequently appear in the media to discuss topics related to my writings. Here are links to some of my favorite mentions and appearances:

 Around the same time, NPR‘s Renee Montagne did a segment on how George L. and John A. Hartford, the brothers who ran A&P, revolutionized modern retailing.

 The New York Times quoted me in its obituary of Keith Tantlinger, the engineering genius who created the modern shipping container and many related innovations.
 I’m proud that The Box helped call attention to Tantlinger’s achievements.
 Without them, the modern economy would not have been possible.

-When The Box was published, I had an intense discussion about how this low-tech innovation helped reshape the world economy on the Leonard Lopate Show on WNYC.
+In May 2006, just after The Box was published, I had an intense discussion about how this low-tech innovation helped reshape the world economy on the Leonard Lopate Show on WNYC.